LearnersGuild/learning-os/game/terrain-architecture.md

 OR

-* They are attempting the challenge as a pair or a group, and *combined* they group has ALL the skill levels to which a challenge belongs.
+* They are attempting the challenge as a pair or a group, and *combined* the group has ALL the skill levels to which a challenge belongs.

 For example, imagine the following scenario: